GoDaddy Review: Cons (3) and Pros (4) for 2025

 GoDaddy is no stranger to upsells.
 In fact, it may be the most notorious web hosting service for upselling, often trying to convince customers to pay two or three times more than expected during checkout with its many add-ons and promotions.

-Many customers have complained about how GoDaddy’s hosting plans appear cheap initially but contain a range of extra charges by the end of the order process.
+Many customers have complained about how GoDaddy’s hosting plans appear reasonably priced initially but contain a range of extra charges by the end of the order process.

 As one G2 reviewer put it: